 Read our full LG 32UD99-W review here.

 Most of the great monitors on this list are expensive.
 Most people can’t justify spending as much on a monitor as they might on a television.
 Luckily, the new Acer ET322QK offers an affordable choice.
-With an MSRP of $500 and a real-world price of $380 at many retailers, you might expect compromise on size and pixel count.
-Nope.
-This Acer is a 32-inch, 4K monitor.
-It even offers AMD FreeSync support for gamers, though the panel refreshes at the usual 60Hz.
+With a delightfully low price at most retailers, you might expect compromise on size and pixel count.
+Not with this monitor.
+This Acer is a 32-inch, 4K display with AMD FreeSync support for gamers, though the panel refreshes at the usual 60Hz.

 So, what’s the catch?
 We haven’t tested the ET322QK in our office, so we can’t say whether its color accuracy or gamut match its contemporaries in this list.
 What we can say, though, is that Acer only quotes a brightness of 300 nits.
 That’s lower than some, but comparable to our top-entry, so it’s perfectly passable.
 Still, it’s hard to ignore this monitor’s feature set and bargain price.
 This might be the compromise budget-minded buyers are looking for.